MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-object.md

 1. Under **Source 3D Object**:

-   1. Select **Choose File**, and then browse to your 3D model and upload it.
+   1. Select **Choose File**, and then browse to your 3D object and upload it.

-   1. Select the measurement type for the **Length Unit** field that matches the unit used to create the 3D model in the source file.
+   1. Select the measurement type for the **Length Unit** field that matches the unit used to create the 3D object in the source file.

       ![Length Unit field](media/AOA-conversion.PNG "Length Unit field.")

       > [!TIP]
       > If your upload file is type .fbx, then you can have Guides determine the length unit automaticallly.
 Select **Yes** for **Use Length Unit from File**.

-   1. Choose the gravity direction that points downward on the vertical axis used to create the 3D model.
+   1. Choose the gravity direction that points downward on the vertical axis used to create the 3D object.
 This direction ensures the object anchor is converted upright compared to the floor.
 The default value for the **Gravity** field is **-Y**.

    1. Select a size for the **Level of Detail** field.
 Decide between faster detection and more accurate anchor position.